Why use audio?

-You must give the browser permission to use audio and video to participate in a session.
-This is necessary so that you are seen and heard.
+You must give your browser permission to use your microphone and camera to use them in a session.

 Some browsers need access to your microphone to play audio, even if you don't plan to speak.
 To hear others in the session, give the browser permission to access the microphone.